MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates.md

 ms.localizationpriority: high
 ---

-# How to use Windows Server 2008 and 2008 R2 Extended Security Updates (ESU) in Azure
+# How to use Windows Server 2008 and 2008 R2 Extended Security Updates (ESU)

 >Applies To: Windows Server 2008 / 2008 R2